 The liver has in her storage plenty of glycogen in the form of glucose.
 When we stop eating, we have plenty of glycogen to get energy between meals.

 The liver regulates the released energy.
-Giving a break for the liver lets us have the break for ourselves from food and burn calories.
+Giving a break for the liver lets us have the crack for ourselves from food and burn calories.
 It means that we will lose weight!
-Can you imagine how the liver is important to us?
+Can you imagine how the organ is essential to us?

 When we often eat between big meals, the liver does not have time to release energy for us from her storage.
 Liver consistently gets new food.
 It was coming variously as snacks, chips or chocolate.